History of Rayo Vallecano in Timeline

 Rayo Vallecano

-Rayo Vallecano, officially Rayo Vallecano de Madrid, S.A.D., is a professional football club based in Madrid's Villa de Vallecas district.
-They compete in La Liga, the highest tier of Spanish football.
+Rayo Vallecano, officially Rayo Vallecano de Madrid, S.A.D., is a professional football club located in the Puente de Vallecas district of Madrid, Spain.
+They currently compete in La Liga, the highest division of Spanish football.

-1949: Affiliation with Atlético Madrid and Addition of Red Stripe
+1949: Addition of Red Stripe and Promotion to Tercera División

-In 1949, Rayo Vallecano became affiliated with Atlético Madrid and added a red diagonal stripe to their kit.
-In 1949 the club reached Tercera División for the first time in its history.
+In 1949, Rayo Vallecano added a red diagonal stripe to the team's kit, inspired by River Plate, after an agreement with Atlético Madrid.
+The club also reached Tercera División for the first time in its history in 1949.

 1949: Affiliate of Atlético Madrid

-On 10 May 1976, the Campo de Fútbol de Vallecas stadium was opened and was called "New Stadium Vallecas".
+On May 10, 1976, Campo de Fútbol de Vallecas opened and was initially named "New Stadium Vallecas".

-1976: Inauguration of Campo de Fútbol de Vallecas
+1976: Home matches at Campo de Fútbol de Vallecas

 1983: Relegation to Segunda División B